uuencode/suas/README.md

 - `Copy URL` works on SSL hosts only

 ### Privacy
 The PHP script loads [MarkerJS](https://markerjs.com/) from CDN.
-In case you do not trust CloudFlare put the latest minified version in the same folder and adjust accordingly `<script src="https://unpkg.com/markerjs"></script>` in `suas_remote.php`
+In case you do not trust UNPKG and CloudFlare put the latest minified version in the same folder and adjust accordingly `<script src="https://unpkg.com/markerjs"></script>` in `suas_remote.php`

 ### Obscurity